Question 1: Explain how animals dwelling in the forest help it grow and regenerate.

 Answer: Green plants utilize carbon dioxide during photosynthesis and release oxygen in the process.
-Thus, the green plants maintain the balance of carbon dioxide and oxygen in the atmosphere.
+Thus, green plants help in keeping the level of carbon dioxide in atmosphere under check.
+In other words, green plants maintain the balance of carbon dioxide and oxygen in the atmosphere.

 Question 5: Explain why there is no waste in a forest.

 Answer: Forest works like a self sustaining system.
 Whatever is produced in the forest is utilized by different components of the forest.
+Various forest produce (fruits, leaves, roots, raisins, etc.) are utilised by animals as food.
+Some forest produce are utilised by animals for making nests.
 Even the waste is converted into beneficial substances in a forest.
 Due to this, there is no waste in a forest.

 Question 6: List five products we get from forests?